 If you’re in the market for CBD, chances are that you might feel overwhelmed with options.
-From tinctures to CBD gummies and creams to even pet products, it can be challenging to know which to select.
-To add even more elements to the mix, CBD oil also comes in different spectrums; to better understand what a full spectrum CBD product is, it’s also important to know about broad spectrum as well as isolates.
-In this article, we’ll break down what that all means and leave you with a better understanding.
+After all, what is full spectrum CBD?
+From tinctures to CBD gummies and creams to even pet products, it is a challenge to know which to select.
+To add even more elements to the mix, CBD oil also comes in different spectrums.
+To better understand what a full spectrum CBD product is, it’s also important to know about broad spectrum and isolates.
+In this article, we break down what it all means and leave you with a better understanding.

 Full Spectrum CBD, or whole plant CBD, consists of all of the cannabinoids found in the hemp plant.
 At Cannafyl, we believe that keeping the plant in its original form is the best way to receive all of the benefits that the hemp plant has to offer.
 Below are the cannabinoids that are found in our line: